 While there’s a whole process attached to making maple syrup, it still starts with that first hole being tapped in the maple tree.
 Similarly, there’s a whole process attached to making multilayered PCB designs work; however, they would be nowhere without vias.
 Vias are essentially a vertically drilled shaft that bridges the gap in between any number of layers.

 But, even vias have considerations that need to be followed or your design may encounter failures.
-Annular rings come into play when considering the physical location of the drill holes through each via trace.
+Annular rings in PCB design come into play when considering the physical location of the drill holes through each via trace.
 There are a few factors that come into play when determining the proper annular ring size for your application.

 Annular Ring Connection Strength: Vias and Multilayer PCBs

 Multilayered PCBs are beneficial to some due to the greater capacity of complexity they can handle.
 Computers, phones, and medical equipment are some examples of applications in which are benefited via multilayered designs.
 Working with multilayered PCBs, however, poses a critical issue in connecting these layers to one another.
 Without connecting each layer to its corresponding points, you’ll just end up with multiple single layered PCBs glue to one another.

 Enter vias; our ingenious solution to vertically connecting each layer.
 Vias require an understanding of annular rings to work properly, though.
 These rings are defined as the minimum distance between the drilled hole and the edge of the via trace.
 The greater the annular ring, the greater the copper connection around the drill hole will be.

 The use of your annular ring will often determine what size you should be shooting for.
 Are you soldering a component to one or both sides of the board?
 You’ll likely need a larger area for soldering’s sake.
 Are you simply using this via as a testing point and won’t solder?
 A smaller annular ring size will get you by.